JaGoLi/libreboot-repo/docs/hardware/kcma-d8.md

 Current issues {#issues}
 ==============

+-   Opteron 4100 series CPUs are currently incompatible
 -   LRDIMM memory modules are currently incompatible
+-   Memory initialization is still problematic for some modules.
+We recommend avoiding Kingston modules.
 -   SAS (via PIKE 2008 module) requires non-free option ROM (and SeaBIOS) to boot from it (theoretically possible to replace, but you can put a kernel in CBFS or on SATA and use that to boot GNU, which